ezraporter/AWS-Educational-Training/ACloudGuru_Solutions_Architect_Associate_Notes.md

 EFS:

-- Uses NFSv4 (Network File System) protocl
+- Uses NFSv4 (Network File System) protocol
 - Only compatible with Linux AMIs
 - Encryption at rest using KMS
 - File system scales automatically, no capacity planning required